Dr. Colin Hobson

 Dr. Lucy Shaw

-After graduating, Dr. Liu moved to Kamloops, BC and practiced full-scope optometry at Kamloops Family Vision Clinic for a year.
+After graduating, Dr. Shaw moved to Kamloops, BC and practiced full-scope optometry at Kamloops Family Vision Clinic for a year.
 She saw and managed a wide array of ocular diseases, and had a close relationship with the ophthalmologists in Kamloops.
-After deciding that she wanted to be closer to home, Dr. Liu moved to Fort Saskatchewan in summer 2019, when she had the privilege of joining the Fort Saskatchewan Eye Care family.
+After deciding that she wanted to be closer to home, Dr. Shaw moved to Fort Saskatchewan in summer 2019, when she had the privilege of joining the Fort Saskatchewan Eye Care family.
 She is extremely excited to settle down in the Fort and make this her permanent home.
 In her spare time, she loves to exercise, explore the outdoors, watch movies and spend time with her family, friends, and cat, Juno!

-Dr. Liu enjoys seeing patients of all ages, from the little kiddos to her senior patients.
-Dr. Liu is accepting new patients and would be happy to provide comprehensive eye care for you and your family.
+Dr. Shaw enjoys seeing patients of all ages, from the little kiddos to her senior patients.
+Dr. Shaw is accepting new patients and would be happy to provide comprehensive eye care for you and your family.